Is Hybrid Work on the Path to Failure?

 For Leaders

-• Invest in training programs tailored for a hybrid workforce, ensuring that both remote and on-site workers have equitable access to learning opportunities.
+• Invest in tailored training programs for hybrid workforces, ensuring equitable learning access for remote and on-site workers.

-• Engage employees, especially through team and peer networks.
-Organize regular virtual team-building activities that encourage collaborative working and mutual understanding.
+• Engage employees through team and peer networks via regular virtual team-building promoting collaboration and understanding.

-• Create platforms for sharing diverse perspectives such as: feedback portals where employees can voice their opinions, suggestions, and concerns anonymously if they choose; monthly virtual roundtables where team members from various departments share insights, innovations, and challenges.
+• Create platforms for diverse perspectives including anonymous feedback portals and monthly virtual roundtables where teams share insights, innovations, and challenges.

 For Employees